 Finalists of the CLIM@ COMPETITION 2020 are already being screened and shortlisted and will be invited to pitch their ideas at the clim@ finals in Frankfurt am Main, Germany on 02 June 2020.
 Grand finalists will then be invited to present their entries at the GGF Sustainable Future Forum on 03 June – an opportunity to position themselves in front of a senior audience of green leaders shaping the future of climate action and sustainable investments.

-The clim@ was initiated by the Green for Growth Fund (GGF), advised by Finance in Motion, and is supported by European Union and the German Federal Ministry of Economic Cooperation and Development (BMZ).
+clim@ is organized by Finance in Motion GmbH on behalf of the GGF and sponsored by the European Commission and the German Federal Ministry for Economic Cooperation and Development (BMZ).

 Combinado Consult has the honor to support this competition as climate action ambassador.

 APPLICATIONS FOR CLIM@ COMPETITION 2020 CLOSE WITH RESOUNDING SUCCESS

 Applications for the 2020 clim@ competition have closed with more than 200 applications received from 60 countries, showcasing innovative business ideas that have the power to fight climate change and protect our environment across four broad themes: renewable energy, energy efficiency, circular economy solutions, and improved resource management.
 With a focus in 2020 on market-ready ideas from advanced start-ups and established businesses, the high level of interest is particularly exciting.

 This would not have been possible without the support of more than 30 partners of clim@, including GGF partner financial institutions Garanti Bank, Burgan Leasing, Pro Credit Bank Serbia, and TBC Bank, who helped promote the call for applications within their own networks.